PayU/hackathon-docs/docs/jarvis/docs/simple.md

 > **_Zero-Shot Prompting:_** If you’ve interacted with an LLM-powered chatbot before, you’ve likely already used zero-shot prompting unwittingly.
 Zero-shot prompting entails relying solely on an LLM’s pre-trained information to answer a given user prompt.

-to create your first request to Jarvis you will need a private-key and app-id that will be provided by the hackathon team .
-This is your authentication keys, and they should be used by your team and remain private.
+To create your first request to Jarvis you will need a private-key and an app-id that will be provided by the hackathon team.
+This are your authentication keys, and they should be used by your team and remain private.

-A simple zero shot prompt to jarvis would look like this:
+An example of a simple zero shot prompt to jarvis looks like this:

 ```json